Interested in the hybrid workplace model?

 Fortunately, you can use software like Time Doctor to measure your remote team’s productivity.

 Time Doctor is an employee productivity tracking software that will help you track your employees’ work hours.
-Used by small businesses like Thrive Market as well as huge firms like Verizon, Time Doctor helps you manage your remote team members easily.
+Used by small businesses as well as huge firms, Time Doctor helps you manage your remote team members easily.

 Here’s a quick look at Time Doctor’s best features: